Assignment 7: System Monitor with Interrupts

 Test using the function check_interrupts_received of test_interrupts.c to confirm that your handler works.
 When you type a key, the handler should output a digit for each bit, 11 bits in total per scancode.

-Ideally you want your interrupt handler to be simple and fast.
+An interrupt handler should be designed to be simple and fast.
 Simple is important because debugging interrupts is hard.
 Fast is important because you don't want to delay/miss the next interrupt.
-Calling printf in your handler, for example, could cause you to miss clock edges as even a relatively simple printf can take tens or hundreds of microseconds, which is longer than the period between PS/2 clock pulses.
+Calling printf in a handler, for example, could cause you to miss other events as even a relatively simple printf can take tens or hundreds of microseconds, longer than the period between PS/2 clock pulses.

 2) Gather a PS/2 scancode

-The falling edge of PS/2 clock edge indicates that right now is the time to read a bit from the data line.
+The falling clock edge indicates that now is the time to read a bit from the data line.

 ps2 clock

-Your handler function will be called 11 times, once for each falling clock edge.
+Your handler function will be called 11 times, once for each falling clock.
 Each invocation of the handler reads a single bit from the data gpio.
 Because each invocation has its own stack frame, you cannot use a stack local variable to store the accumulated scancode from call to call.
-Instead you will add that data to the ps2_device_t struct.
+Instead you will add state to the ps2_device_t struct.
 Pass the pointer to the device struct as the aux_data argument.
 You can add fields to the ps2_device_t struct to store whatever information you need to track the device state between calls to the handler function.

-Your assign5 version of ps2_read handled the entire scancode in one function call, using a loop for the 8 data bits and verifying the validity of the start, parity and stop bits.
-You now need to rework that code to operate in context of your handler function which reads a single bit at a time.
-It takes 11 separate calls to the handler to assemble one scancode.
-If the handler detects a bit in error, discard any partial scancode and re-start on new start bit as you did previously.
-Hint: Reviewing the finite state machine you sketched for the assign 6 style reflection may be helpful in working out the code logic.
+The assign5 ps2_read gathered all 11 bits of the scancode during one function invocation.
+You must restructure the code to gather the scancode across 11 separate calls to the handler function, each of which reads a single bit.
+If the handler detects a bit in error (wrong value or timeout), discard the partial scancode and resychronize on new start bit.
+Hint: Reviewing the finite state machine you sketched for the assign 6 style reflection may be helpful in working out the logic.

 3) Use ring buffer

-When the handler function successfully receives the stop bit; it needs to then safely pass the completed scancode from the interrupt handler to mainline code.
+When the handler function successfully receives the stop bit, it will have gathered a complete scancode.
+Next it needs to safely pass that scancode to the mainline.
 The ring buffer queue shown in lecture is just the tool for the job! (see ringbuffer.h)

 Testing and debugging

 Use make test to run the test_interrupts.c test program.
-The starter code demonstrates some simple ways to manually test the interrupt handling of your reworked ps2 module.
+The starter code has simple manual tests to confirm interrupt are being processed.
 You might find it helpful to also re-use your assign5 tests that you used to confirm correct behavior the ps2 module and keyboard running on top of it.

 Using the interrupt-driven ps2 module, your console should never drop another key, no matter how much processing is consumed by updating the display, cool!
-Note that if your redraw is on the pokey side, moderately fast typing can enqueue several key events ahead of your console's response.
-For assignment 7, the critical goal is to catch every key, so have patience as your console works through the backlog.
-For the full system, you'll want to tighten things up, read below for our advice on system responsiveness.
+Note that if your redraw is on the pokey side, typing ahead can enqueue several key events ahead of your console's response, so have patience as your console works through the backlog.

 You now have a fully operational console running standalone on its hardware.
 What you have running is not too far from an Apple II computer.